 No course may count for more than one tradition.
 Students may request tutorials or independent studies to fulfill the tradition requirement.
 Normally the department accepts up to two courses from outside the department as counting toward the religion major.
 However, the department will consider petitions asking for credit for additional courses taken outside the department.

 Honors are awarded to those who attain a minimum grade average of A- in 10 courses fulfilling the major requirements and distinction on the senior thesis and oral examination.

 Thanks to the generosity of Trinity alumnus Tom Chappell, the Theodor Mauch Fund has been established to provide a $1,000 award for the best senior religion thesis as determined by the faculty of the Religion Department.
 The fund also provides approximately $1,000 for assisting one or more persons in doing research on their senior theses.
 The recipient of this research grant will be determined by the faculty in the department upon receipt of a grant proposal on the last day prior to the Spring Break in the student's junior year.

-In addition, students are encouraged to study foreign languages, especially those that would enable them to read primary religious texts, for example, Arabic, Aramaic, Chinese, Greek, Biblical Hebrew, Japanese, Latin, Pali, and Sanskrit.
+In addition, students are encouraged to study foreign languages, especially those that would enable them to read primary religious texts, for example, Arabic, Aramaic, Chinese, Greek, Hebrew, Japanese, Latin, Pali, and Sanskrit.
 Language courses may be counted for the religion major only if the course covers significant textual exegesis of religious literature.